 - Be interested in pursuing a college degree in social justice, immigration rights, civil rights, anti-harassment, gender, and women’s studies, or other programs that advance justice for all people

 The scholarship provides two $500 awards; one per semester to different students.
-The award recipient will be notified of their selection by August 31st, 2020 for Fall Semester.
+The award recipient will be notified of their selection by December 31st, 2021 for Spring Semester.

 To apply, please complete our online application.
 All application materials must be received by the deadlines in order to be considered for the scholarship.
-Awards will be announced by September 30th (for Fall Semester 2020).
+Awards will be announced by January 31st (for Spring Semester 2022).

 We are pleased to announce that the Fall 2019 Maxim Smith Social Justice Scholarship has been awarded to Amanda Alvarado!
 Amanda is pursuing a master’s degree in Counseling Psychology.
 She was inspired to further her education while working as a Residential Counselor with youth whose mental health and behavioral needs warranted residential treatment.
 Amanda will use her degree to bring resources, access, and assistance to survivors of sexual assault, incarcerated populations and at-risk youth in her community of Hilo, Hawaii.